wasmerio/wcgi-wordpress-demo/README.md

-# WCGI Template for PHP
+# WCGI WordPress Demo

-This is a template project for creating a WCGI-compatible package that can be published to WAPM.
+This demo contains a WordPress website that can be run as a WCGI program by Wasmer.

 ## Getting Started